gingerhome/gingee/docs/packaging-guide.md

-# GingerJS App Packaging Guide (`.gin` & `.gpkg`)
+# Gingee App Packaging Guide (`.gin` & `.gpkg`)

-A core feature of the GingerJS platform is its standardized application packaging format.
+A core feature of the Gingee platform is its standardized application packaging format.
 This guide explains what a `.gin` file is, why it's used, and how you can control its contents using the `.gpkg` manifest file.

 ## What is a `.gin` file?

-A `.gin` file (short for **Gin**ger **in**stallable) is the official package format for a GingerJS application.
+A `.gin` file (short for **Gin**ger **in**stallable) is the official package format for a Gingee application.

-At its core, a `.gin` file is simply a **standard ZIP archive** that contains all the necessary code, assets, and configuration for a single application to run on any GingerJS server.
+At its core, a `.gin` file is simply a **standard ZIP archive** that contains all the necessary code, assets, and configuration for a single application to run on any Gingee server.
 This single-file format makes distributing, deploying, and versioning your applications simple and reliable.

-You can create a `.gin` package for your application using the `glide` admin panel or by running the `gingerjs-cli package-app` command.
+You can create a `.gin` package for your application using the `glide` admin panel or by running the `gingee-cli package-app` command.

 ## The Purpose of Packaging

 Creating a `.gin` package is the standard way to move an application between environments.
 The typical workflow is:

 1.  **Develop:** Build and test your application in your local development environment.
-2.  **Package:** Once ready, use `gingerjs-cli package-app` to create a versioned package (e.g., `my-blog-v1.2.0.gin`).
+2.  **Package:** Once ready, use `gingee-cli package-app` to create a versioned package (e.g., `my-blog-v1.2.0.gin`).
 3.  **Deploy:** Upload this single `.gin` file to your staging or production server.
-4.  **Install/Upgrade:** Use the `glade` admin panel or `gingerjs-cli install-app` / `upgrade-app` to deploy the package to the live server.
+4.  **Install/Upgrade:** Use the `glade` admin panel or `gingee-cli install-app` / `upgrade-app` to deploy the package to the live server.

 This workflow ensures that deployments are atomic, repeatable, and less error-prone than manually copying files.